cbilson/ib-re-actor/README.md

  :liquid-hours "20121021:CLOSED;20121023:0830-1515"}
 ```

-So let's request 1 second bars from 6:30 to 15:15.
-That's 9:15, or a
+So let's request 1 second bars from 8:30 to 15:15 CST (13:30 to 20:15
-total of 19 requests.
+UTC).
+That's 9 hours and 15 minutes, or a total of 19 requests.

 This example breaks the requested period up into retrievable chunks.